kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 #### Central Config

-All Kyma modules' repositories that store user-facing documentation are included in the central configuration of [md-check-link](https://github.com/kyma-project/md-check-link).
+All Kyma modules' repositories that store user-facing documentation must be included in the central configuration of [md-check-link](https://github.com/kyma-project/md-check-link).
 It allows Technical Writers to use a nightly GitHub Actions workflow, called [Verify markdown links in Kyma project](https://github.com/kyma-project/md-check-link/actions/workflows/check-kyma-links.yml), that detects broken links in all `.md` files of the listed repositories.

 If you create a new module repository, you must add it to the following files: